To: Article_

 Personal trauma

-As a child and adult, I was constantly abused from my mother, authority figures and other people who abused, gaslighted and ridiculed me for decades for being unknowingly autistic.
+As a child through to adulthood I was constantly abused from my mother, authority figures and other people who gaslighted and ridiculed me for decades for being different.

 Family

-My father never asked me what happened to my arm and pretended there was nothing wrong.
-Out of guilt they would sometimes try to comfort me if they could do it without my mother's knowledge, as they feared the consequences if they were to find out.
-I often said to my father, you know something is very wrong with them, but they never did anything about it.
-My mother also abused my father at times.
-My brother was their favourite so escaped this abuse which I was grateful for.
-It still affected them as my brother felt a lot of hatred towards my mother.
+My father never asked me what happened to my arm and would sometimes try to comfort me if they could do it without my mother's knowledge, as they feared the consequences if they were to find out My brother was their favourite so they escaped this abuse which I was grateful for.
+It still affected them though as my brother felt a lot of hatred towards my mother.

-I had panic attacks and meltdowns when I was experiencing any type of sensory overload like loud noise, lighting, yelling, fire alarm bells etc. I was often abused by teachers or others for not listening when I was trying to disconnect from the sensory issues I was experiencing in the environment, thus, to self-regulate.
+I had panic attacks and meltdowns when I was experiencing any type of sensory overload like loud noise, lighting, yelling, fire alarm bells etc. I was often abused for not listening when I was trying to deal with sensory issues.
 If I rocked, repeated words, or flapped my hands, I was yelled at and told to stop it.
-It was very traumatising when other's behaved cruel towards me when I could not cope with a sensory triggering environment.
+It was very traumatising when other's behaved cruel towards me when I was overwhelmed with sensory issues.

 Both my parents were not emotionally available or affectionate, nor did they hug us, and we were never told we were loved.
-For the most part I accepted this as I didn’t like being hugged most of the time due to sensory issues.
-I believe my father was autistic, as we were similar in many ways and shared a lot of the same autistic traits.
-My father was not bothered by my autistic traits, probably because they shared so many of them with me.
-While I believe my mother may have been autistic, they were very intolerant of my undiagnosed autism, and probably had a personality disorder of sorts.
+For the most part I accepted this as I didn’t like being hugged most of the time.
+I believe my father was autistic, and they were not bothered by my autistic traits, probably because they shared so many of them with me.
+While I believe my mother may have been autistic, they were very intolerant of my autistic traits and probably had a personality disorder of sorts.

 Life

-My sensory issues are often extreme and contribute to my chronic anxiety.
+My sensory issues are often extreme fuelling a lot of anxiety.
 I startle very easily and are traumatised when getting a fright.
 Causes for this are being touched without warning, being approached when I am unaware of someone being there, someone waving their hands around my face or head, and any noise I do not expect from outside or inside my environment.

-I have reoccurring intrusive thoughts around fire alarms, loud noises, and unidentified noises.
-If the fire alarm goes off in my apartment, I experience intense anxiety, panic, and urgent toiletry needs.
-After the alarm has stopped, I can still hear it in my head sometimes for days and fear the alarm will go off again soon.
-I get this with other sensory traumas as well.
-I just cannot get them out of my head for days on end.
-Other noises I hear can also remind me of being traumatised and trigger me thinking they are about to happen again.
+I have high anxiety around fire alarms, loud noises, and unidentified noises I cant place.
+If the fire alarm goes off in my apartment, I experience intense anxiety, and panic.
+After the alarm has stopped, I can still hear it in my head sometimes for a few days and fear the alarm will go off again soon.
+I experience this as well with other sensory traumas.
+I just cannot get them out of my head for days.
+Other noises I hear can also remind me of other noises and then I experience fear around what is going to happen.

-When I was in 26, I experienced 3 traumas close together in the same year.
-My brother was killed in a car accident, my five-year relationship and engagement ended, my grandfather died two weeks after my brother’s death and a pedestrian was killed when they ran out in front of my car.
-As a result, I had a breakdown.
+In the same year when I was 26, my brother was killed in a car accident, my five-year relationship and engagement ended, my grandfather died two weeks after my brother’s death and a pedestrian was killed when they ran out in front of my car.
+As a result, I had a major breakdown.

-I experience many other symptoms with my autism, general and social anxiety, which also overlap with some C-trauma symptoms.
-These are: Shame, guilt, low self-esteem, problems with self-regulation, difficulty maintaining relationships and why I choose not to have friends anymore, misunderstandings, demand avoidance, very easily startled, avoiding people, intrusive thoughts, avoidance behaviours, decades of poorly trying to mask autistic traits, restrictive eating, irritability, lack trust in people and difficulty concentrating.
+I script which is common in both PTSD and autism, so I may script a pre-planned dialogue I have worked out before speaking to someone like a doctor, dentist or other important appointments.
+I also experience other symptoms of c-trauma that overlap with autism and my anxiety disorders.
+These are: Shame, low self-esteem, problems with self-regulation, difficulty maintaining relationships, misunderstandings, demand avoidance, very easily startled, avoiding people, intrusive thoughts, avoidance behaviours, restrictive eating, irritability, lack trust in people and difficulty concentrating.

 I also experience hypervigilance, palpitations, tremors, panic attack, nausea, digestive issues, and a constant feeling of uneasiness that I do not understand.
 I often have anxiety filled dreams where I feel panic and wake up from the dream but do not remember what the dream was about.

-I am vegan, exercise daily, don't drink, or smoke.
+I am vegan, exercise daily, and do not drink, or smoke.
 I practice meditation, and mindfulness which I've done for decades.
 I have substantial support needs that are not being met due to different factors and reasons.
 I am trying to navigate what would help improve my quality of life.
 I have difficulty trusting other people because of my past experiences.
-I am not one for dwelling in the past.
-However, my anxiety sits in the future, thus will I be okay, how will I take care of myself, and will I have a roof over my head and why I hope I die before my spouse.
+I am not one for dwelling in the past, however, my anxiety sits in the future, thus will I be okay, how will I take care of myself, and will I have a roof over my head and why I hope I die before my spouse.

-I live in a city and in an apartment block.
-I do not have much interaction with the outside world and only leave the house once a week or fortnight to do a little shopping.
-I keep to myself when out and are pretty much nonverbal due to situational mutism.
-I wear earphones, and tinted glasses because of the lighting issues, and often wear an autistic ID card saying nonverbal.
+I live in an apartment block and do not have much interaction with the outside world.
+I only leave the house once a week or fortnight to do a little shopping.
+I keep to myself when out and are often nonspeaking due to situational mutism.
+I use noise cancelling earphones, wear tinted glasses for light sensitivity and often wear an autistic ID card.
+I would like to live in a more reclusive area, but my spouse does not want to live too far away from people.
+They are introverted but they like to know people are close by.

 Situational mutism

-Situational mutism is an anxiety disorder where a person is unable to speak in certain social situations despite being able to speak in others.
+Situational mutism is where a person is unable to speak in certain social situations despite being able to speak in others.

 Selective mutism and situational mutism are often used interchangeably, but the only official term is selective mutism.
-People want this changed to situational mutism because they feel selective implies it is a choice.
-This condition usually starts in early childhood and can continue into adulthood if not treated and even then, the person may still not be able to be verbal in all situations.
+People want this changed to situational mutism because they feel selective implies it is a choice when it isn't.
+This condition usually starts in early childhood and can continue into adulthood if not treated and even then, the person may still not be able to speak in all situations.

-People with selective mutism may look frozen or have a blank look on their face when they are expected to respond.
+People with situational mutism may look frozen or have a blank look on their face when they are expected to respond.
 They might be able to speak to family and friends they know well but have difficulty speaking in other environments or with people they hardly know.
-Selective mutism can co-occur with complex trauma and studies have shown there is a link between trauma and selective mutism, and that people with complex trauma may be at more risk for developing selective mutism.
+Situational mutism can co-occur with complex trauma, and studies have shown that an autistic person with complex trauma is more at risk of developing situational mutism.

-People with autism are more prone to developing selective mutism due to the social anxiety and communication issues they experience with their autism.
-Selective mutism can be found across all levels of autism, but it is more frequently observed in those with Level 2 and Level 3 autism.
-Selective mutism is primarily considered an anxiety disorder, so it can be directly linked to general anxiety disorder and social anxiety.
-Disorder.
-It can also be influenced by complex trauma and autism, Autism alone does not cause selective mutism, but there is a significant overlap between the two conditions.
+People with autism are more prone to developing situational mutism due to the social anxiety and communication issues they experience with their autism.
+This can be found across all levels of autism, but it is more frequently observed in those with Level 2 and Level 3 autism.
+Situational mutism is primarily considered an anxiety disorder, so it can be directly linked to general anxiety and social anxiety disorder.

-I had the same issue in school and nursing lectures where I would no ask questions for the same reason.
-It still happens to me which is why I prepare extensive notes or article type pieces when I am being assessed for something or where I need to provide a lot of information.
-I think it was probably first noticed by my family when I was taken out of the home at about age 2 and when I was sent to kindergarten.
-My parents were told I was very nervous, shy and withdrawn, and when spoken to I would only nod my head or yes and no and point to things rather than speak.
+I rarely spoke in the early years of school until I went to secondary school.
+Post school and through adult life it has still been an issue.
+I deal with this by preparing extensive notes when I am being assessed for something, or where I need to provide a lot of information.
+I think situational mutism was first noticed by my family when I was taken out of the home to attend kindergarten.
+My parents were told I was very nervous, shy and withdrawn, and when spoken to I would only nod my head or point to things rather than speak.

-When I leave the house these days I don’t speak in many circumstances and usually nod my head and use other gestures liking pointing to things rather than talk as I become overwhelmed in busy surroundings and cannot talk properly.
-I choose not to speak because many times I become mute anyway and unable to speak or when I do, I cannot put words together properly.
-My spouse will tell you I can have highly intelligent philosophical conversations at home and when I am out of the house, I will present the opposite.
+When I leave the house these days I don’t speak in many circumstances and usually nod my head and use other gestures liking pointing to things rather than talk, as I become overwhelmed in busy surroundings.
+My spouse will tell you I can have intelligent conversations at home and when I am out of the house, I will present the opposite.

-I need to script before known upcoming appointments or other interactions, because I can become non-verbal when I am experiencing high levels of anxiety or feeling overwhelmed.
-If I am being abused in any way, I cannot advocate for myself, and often unable to speak or will not vocally make much sense when I do.
-If someone yells at me or mistreats me, I cannot speak, so I guess this is trauma induced selective mutism which is probably tied to the physical and emotional abuse I have received throughout my life, and from childhood where it all started in the home.
+I need to write scripts before known upcoming appointments or other interactions, because I can become non speaking when overwhelmed.
+Sometimes I cannot advocate for myself if someone mistreats me, so I guess this is trauma induced selective mutism which is probably tied to the abuse I have received throughout my life started early on in the home.

 Public perception